aubreymoore/crb-yona-tiff/README.md

 rm Map1_Orthomosaic_export_FriMar31060700467300.tif_part_??
 ```

-If you are using Windows, this may work (but I haven't tested it):
+If you are using Windows, you should be able to reassemble chunks using this command line (untested):
 ```
 type  Map1_Orthomosaic_export_FriMar31060700467300.tif_part_?? > Map1_Orthomosaic_export_FriMar31060700467300.tif
 ```